Performing, Creative Artist & Educator

 BIO

-I have performed as a company member for Donald McKayle's Etude Ensemble, as well as DIAVOLO | Architecture in Motion for five seasons, where I toured internationally and nationally.
-I have been able to call the Los Angeles dance community a home, as well as Salt Lake City.
+I have performed as a company member of Donald McKayle's Etude Ensemble, as well as with DIAVOLO | Architecture in Motion for five seasons, during which I toured internationally and nationally.
+Additionally, we were featured on America’s Got Talent, Season 12.

 Total Shift of Perspective